+" Argelino, (Algerine,

+Moro fino, Moor so keen,

-" Argelino, Moro fino, No beber vino, Ni comer tocino."
-(Algerine, Moor so keen, No drink wine, No taste swine.)
+No beber vino, No drink wine,

+Ni comer tocino."
+No taste swine.)

-He then handed the wine to the old Moor, who drank it off, and then, led by the boy, made for the door without saying a word.
+He then handed the wine to the old Moor, who drank it off, and then, led by the boy, made for the door without saving a word.